 But over time it dawned on them—This small group is really my church.
 These are the people I am living out the gospel with.
 Why do we need the big institution?
 Ironically, a number of house churches started as megachurch-spawned small groups—a trend even documented by Time magazine and currently seen in the “Organic Church” movement.

 Ultimately the relationally de-churched leave the institution because the programs proved less effective at fostering faith and love than relationships with actual people.
 And the authenticity they crave and experience within their small network of Christian friends eclipses the relative shallowness of wider institutional involvement.
 Let’s face it—authenticity becomes more difficult the larger an organization becomes.
 But it’s worth noting that these folks haven’t abandoned the church theologically, they’ve just redefined it apart from the 501c3 organization we culturally identity as a “church.”

 2. The Missionally De-Churched

 “If the church were doing the work God appointed it to do, there would be no parachurch organizations.”
 Have you heard that one before?
-It’s a popular defense I heard many times while serving with a campus ministry in college—and there is some truth to it despite the self-righteous cheekiness.
+It’s a popular defense I was told many times while serving with a campus ministry in college—and there is some truth to it despite the self-righteous cheekiness.

 If the relationally de-churched abandon the institutional church because they desire authenticity, the missionally de-churched leave because they are die-hard activists.
-They are driven to see the world impacted by the gospel whether via evangelism, compassion, justice, or some other facet of God’s restorative work.
+They are driven to see the world impacted by the gospel whether via evangelism, compassion, justice, or some other facet of God’s redemptive work.
 They may become frustrated that the institutional church spends enormous amounts of energy and resources maintaining itself rather than advancing the Kingdom of God in a dark and broken world.